 The course is divided into two blocks of 7.5 credits each.
 The first block introduces e-tourism through lectures, seminars and presentations on selected themes.
-Furthermore, it focusses on concrete questions about entrepreneurship and development of business models and organizational structures.
 During the second block, students conduct a project based on issues that are relevant to any of the perspectives, theories and applications dealt within the first block.
 The projects can be undertaken in cooperation with partners in the tourism industry or the ICT industry or in consultation with researchers.

 Tourism Studies BA (A) at least 22.5 credits, and course KG030G (A) Scientific methods and research methods 7.5 credits or the equivalent social science methods course of at least 7.5 credits.

 The selectionprocess is in accordance with the Higher Education Ordinance and the local order of admission.

 Teaching consists of lectures, guest lectures, seminars and contains various assignments and discussion exercises, which are presented both individually and in groups.
 Supervision in the context with project work.

 The project work should be written in pairs or in groups, and in connection with the project work, parts of the course can be read from distance.
 Mandatory elements are existing.
 Teaching in English can occur.